wonrzrzeczny/CTF-writeups/Chaos Communication Camp 2019 CTF/Prejudiced Randomness/readme.md

 Conclusion
 ----------

-I must admit, from all the CTFs I've played so far, this must be one of my all-time favourite crypto challenge.
+I must admit, from all the CTFs I've played so far, this must be one of my all-time favourite crypto challenges.
 The idea behind this random-based game is very interesting and the idea of exploiting concepts used in this task is something I haven't seen before in a CTF task.
-I really frankly wait for the next year's edition and hope for even more interesting to be found there :)
+I really frankly wait for the next year's edition and hope for even more interesting problems to be found there :)

 Cheers!